joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/30/nyregion/congestion-pricing-trucks-nyc.html

 **Live Updates: Jury to Review Testimony on Day 2 of Trump Trial Deliberations**\
-`The 12 New Yorkers deciding the criminal case against Donald J. Trump ended their first day of deliberations by asking to rehear testimony and some of the judge’s instructions.
-Mr. Trump is charged with 34 felony counts related to a hush-money payment to a porn star.`\
+`The 12 New Yorkers deciding the criminal case against Donald J. Trump are back in the courtroom after asking to rehear testimony and some of the judge’s instructions.
+The case stems from a hush-money payment to a porn star.`\
 https://nytimes.com/live/2024/05/30/nyregion/trump-trial-verdict

 **U.S. Economic Growth in First Quarter Was Milder Than Initial Reading**\